What would a professional “worship consultant” make of your worship services?

-- Many of the songs seemed to be unknown by the congregation.
-New songs can be a real killer to worship when not introduced correctly or when done in excess (see this post for more).
+Many of the songs seemed to be unknown by the congregation.
+New songs can be a real killer to worship when not introduced correctly or when done in excess.
 This was probably one of the main factors in the congregation being in spectator mode throughout the service.

-- The lyrics on screen were often a hindrance to worship.
+The lyrics on screen were often a hindrance to worship.
 Some songs had words broken up by line differently from the way it should be sung, leading to confusion if the song is not known well.
 The operator often had the wrong slide on screen or was slow to find the right one.
 This may be the result of poor preparation rather than poor operation in real time.
 Some of the moving video behind the lyrics was rather distracting and totally unrelated to the lyrics.
-(For more on projected lyrics, check this out).

-- Not a hindrance to worship, but a legal issue: there was no copyright notice on any of the slides.
+Not a hindrance to worship, but a legal issue: there was no copyright notice on any of the slides.
 Churches should strive to be legal in their use of music.
-There is much to say on the issue of copyright.

 Kenny Lamm, senior consultant for worship and music for the Baptist State Convention of North Carolina, is a frequent worship conference leader with a strong focus on equipping leaders in North Carolina (USA) and Southeast Asia.
 His blog, Renewing Worship, features posts that explore ways to renew–impart new life and vigor to–the worship in the local church.